 Should I consider extended warranties?

-Extended warranties are good only if they are backed by the vehicle manufacturer.
+An extended warranty is good only if it is backed by the vehicles manufacturer.

 Extras options like VIN etching and paint coating are usually not worth the price.

 Instead, save your money and put the amount you would have spent into a savings account for future car related expenses.

 My favorite online savings account is with CIT Bank.

 There you can get a higher interest rate, which allows your money to grow faster.